P0L3NARUBA/Linux-Strike/README.md

 <h3 align="center"> This is a dev branch, may be unstable but its the latest version! </h3>

 * Linux Strike: Mint Offensive(LS:MO) is a CS:GO port aimed towards Linux enthusiasts.<br>
-It can be built 100% Open-Source with optional Closed-source components.<br>
 * See the wiki page of repository for everything about Compiling Linux Strike and more: https://github.com/P0L3NARUBA/Linux-Strike/wiki
 * Arch is recommended